 I remember a documentary about Pixar’s.
-Anything created on computer are printed to be reviewed by the team.
+Anything created on the computer is printed to be reviewed by the team.
 The drawing was not anymore “virtual”.
-Printed, it became reality.
+Printed, it became a reality.

 - The way we flip pictures from an Ipad screen and paper are completely different.
-You spend more time to appreciate a design on paper.
+You spend more time appreciating design on paper.

 “Start early, and get ready to share your sketches to the outside world.”

-- I have an article in the blog where you can get information about it:
+- I have an article on the blog where you can get information about it:

-How do you turn your portfolio in a Marketing weapon.
+How to turn your portfolio in a Marketing weapon

-- When I was student we learned to prepare our portfolio early.
-I remember how difficult it was to make a portfolio while our sketches was still super clumsy.
-We wonder how it would be possible to show such drawings to professionals… If our drawings didn’t deserved to be shown, how could we apply for internship ?
+- When I was a student we learned to prepare our portfolio early.
+I remember how difficult it was to make a portfolio while our sketches were still super clumsy.
+We wonder how it would be possible to show such drawings to professionals… If our drawings didn’t deserve to be shown, how could we apply for an internship ?

-- We had to face the reality.
-It was actually a good thing, and forces us to be down to earth.
+- We had to face reality.
+It was actually a good thing and forces us to be down to earth.
 It gave us an “outside reality” to our drawings – getting out of our “student bubble”.

-- So we was motivated to improve our skills, as we knew already that they would be shared to the outside world.
-It was not anymore simple sketches made at school – but an investment for our career.
+- So we were motivated to improve our skills, as we knew already that they would be shared with the outside world.
+It was not any more simple sketches made at school – but an investment for our career.

 “Wanna get noticed ?
 Create a special project for them !”